-While monitoring can have potential benefits such as ensuring that employees are following the rules and being productive, they will be less likely to waste company time as they know they are being monitored.
+While monitoring employees can have potential benefits such as ensuring that employees are following the rules and being productive, they will be less likely to waste company time as they know they are being monitored.

 However, monitoring employees at work can also have its drawbacks as it can be seen as the employer having a lack of trust in the employee or the employee may feel that their privacy has been violated.

 As monitoring employees can gather a lot of personal data, employers must ensure that they are consistently being compliant with the GDPR and the Data Protection Act 1998, which state that monitoring and surveillance must be necessary, justified and proportionate.

 There are limited circumstances when an employer can monitor employees without letting them know and this would apply if you suspect the employee is committing a crime or if it is reasonable to believe that by letting the employee know would make it harder to detect the crime.

-When carrying out monitoring in the workplace it is important to be transparent with employees on how they are being monitored, through having clear policies and procedures in place.
-Explain to the employee why they are being monitored and how their data will be protected from misuse.
+When carrying out monitoring in the workplace it is important to be transparent with employees on how they are being monitored, through having clear policies and procedures in place which should be in the employee handbook.